joelonsql/sql-join-fuzzer/README.md

     if not query:
         return set(), set()

-    # The first item is a relation name (not a join tuple) and
+    # The first item is a relation name (not a join tuple).
+It
-    # begins in both sets since it has not joined with anything yet.
+    # belongs in both sets initially since it hasn't been joined yet.
     A = { query[0] }
     U = { query[0] }